spookylukey/django-views-the-right-way/source/delegation.rst

 warnings:

 * It's virtually impossible to know ahead of time which combinations are likely to turn out bad.
-It's pretty much the point of mixins that you can “mix and match” behaviour.
-Except it turns out you can't.
+It's pretty much the point of mixins that you should be able to “mix and match” behaviour.
+But you can't.

 * Simple things often turn into complicated things.
-If you have started with CBVs, you will most likely want to continue, and you'll find yourself rather snarled up.
+If you have started with CBVs, you will most likely want to continue, and you'll quickly find yourself rather snarled up.
 You will then have to retrace, and completely restructure your code, working out how to implement for yourself the things the CBVs were doing for you.
 As we mentioned before, the CBV is a :ref:`bad starting point
   <bad-starting-point>`.